Regent Centre

 Regent Centre is a large business park and residential complex in Gosforth, Newcastle upon Tyne, England.
-The business park is home to a variety of companies, including banking group Virgin Money whose Head Office is located on the site.
+The business park is home to a variety of companies, including Nationwide Building Society whose predecessors Virgin Money and Northern Rock had their head office on the site.
 The centre has its own transport interchange with a station on the Tyne & Wear Metro and integrated bus station.